fkhademi/terraform-gcp-instance-module/README.md

-zone | b | Availability Zone to deploy the instance in public_ip | false | Set to true to assign a public IP to the Instance cloud_init_data | | Cloud init data
+zone | b | Availability Zone to deploy the instance in public_ip | false | Set to true to assign a public IP to the Instance cloud_init_data | | Cloud init data tags | | Additional Tags in a comma separated list

 ### Outputs
 This module will return the following outputs: